dimatrubca/ai-chatbot-api/README.md

-# ai-chatbot-api
+# AI-Chatbot-API

-Rest API for document based question answering exposed by [Haystack](https://github.com/deepset-ai/haystack) and configured for [e-learning AIChatbot](https://github.com/Victor0120/ServerPBL) web application.
+Rest API for document based question answering build with FastAPI, exposed by [Haystack](https://github.com/deepset-ai/haystack), adjusted and configured for [e-learning AIChatbot](https://github.com/Victor0120/ServerPBL) web application.

 To serve the API, adjust the values in `rest_api/config.py` and run: